 Candidates will have two opportunities to demonstrate their technical understanding (each one lasting up to 8 minutes).
 These on-snow Assessment Activities start with a Candidate skiing a predetermined task towards the Examiners.
-The Candidate will compare their personal skiing performance and the desired performance with at least two Skiing Fundamentals.
-(Describing how Skiing Fundamentals interact with/affect each other is not required for Level 2 Certification.)
+The Candidate will compare their personal skiing performance and the desired performance with at least two Skiing Fundamentals including how they interact with/affect one another.
 The comparison should incorporate relevant physics, biomechanics, tactics, environment, physical development, and/or equipment considerations.
-Examiners will ask follow-up questions to assess the Candidates' technical knowledge in relation to the Assessment Criteria.
+Examiners will ask follow-up questions to assess the Candidate's technical knowledge in relation to the Assessment Criteria.
 Candidates will be asked to cover at least 4 of the 5 Skiing Fundamentals across the two opportunities during the assessment day.
 Candidates may be asked questions on any Skiing Fundamental to establish their depth and breadth of knowledge.